whosgotch/whosgotch/README.md

 **`Python Developer`**

-I'm a python developer and student, building my version of the digital world one step at a time.
+I'm a python developer, building my version of the digital world one step at a time.
 All coding projects are build from the ground up, from planning and designing all the way to solving real-life problems with code.
 I'm still studying, so I would appreciate your review on my projects.

 ---